OffchainLabs/arbitrum-classic/docs/NitroInit.md

 - Optional: Issue rpc call `arb_exportOutbox` with parameter "0xffffffffffffffff" to start exporting classical outbox data.
 This will return immediately.
 - Issue rpc call `arb_exportState` with parameter "latest" to export state.
 Unless disconnected - this will only return after state export is done.
 State will be created in a separate subdir under the output directory.
 - Use `arb_exportHistoryStatus` and `arb_exportOutboxStatus` to see how they progress.
 These call will return an error if one was encountered during export, and number of block / outbox batch exported otherwise.

+Important note: exporting the state on your own classic node should produce the same state as using files supplied by offchain labs (e.g. the same genesis blockhash).
+However, files themselves will not necessarily be identical.
+For example - state export is done in parallel, so entries in the files could appear in a different order.